gautamsharma480/Molecular_dynamics/README.md

 epsilon = 1.
 PBC => Periodic Boundary conditions.
 This code is devoid of Neighbour list algorithm, so it works faster for bunch of particles like, 25, 50 etc.
+This code supports NVE ensemble by default.
+No other ensemble is implemented yet.